 The interchange, however, was never very good at accommodating the high-speed traffic it attracted.
 For 60 years, the fire department has responded to countless [and many times deadly] interstate vehicle accidents.
 Early on, for decades, there wasn't even a medial barrier between the four traffic lanes!
 Traffic volume, outdated acceleration and de-acceleration lanes and the lack of a full cloverleaf has confounded drivers, compromised safety and just fallen into disrepair.
 It has simply reached the end of it's life-span and no longer meets current interstate standards.

 Hence, as part of a larger, total PA I-70 overhaul, the interchange has been completely re-engineered and moved 1/4 mile west.
-Longer on and off ramps now culminate in two 'round-abouts,' two new bridges are done and another is about 70% complete and several local streets have been widened, sidewalks and interchange lighting installed and two new signals will control traffic flow.
+Longer on and off ramps now culminate in two 'round-abouts,' two new bridges are done, another is now complete and several local streets have been widened, sidewalks and interchange lighting installed and two new signals will control traffic flow.

 The new interchange has, however, increased our normal response times to points west, north into Youngwood, east and west onto the PA Turnpike and south to Mt.
-Pleasant as we now have to travel further [about 1/2 mile] and navigate a traffic light in the process.
+Pleasant as we now have to travel further [about 1/2 mile] and navigate round-a-bouts and traffic lights in the process.

 There, you will find some pretty neat project videos [finished annimations], maps and updates.
-Below is a picture of the newly finished Rachael Drive round-a-bout, how New Stanton looked in 1955, before I-70 existed [the elementary school is no longer there either], two pictures of the southern round-a-bout [next to the Cracker Barrel Restaurant] and three short videos: one of the current interchange just as the project began September 2015, another from August 2016 and one from Feb.
+Below is a picture of the newly finished Rachael Drive round-a-bout, how New Stanton looked in 1955, before I-70 existed [the elementary school is no longer there either], some construction updates and three short videos: one of the current interchange just as the project began September 2015, another from August 2016 and one from Feb.
 2017 with the new interchange opened.
 These are large video files; be patient!
 You may also want to view a longer video from 1955 on our About Us page to see the town before I-70 was constructed.
-Here's three things we've discovered about the current design:
+Here's some things we've discovered about the current design:

-1. There is insufficient room in the round-a-abouts and on the interconnecting roadway berms for vehicles to pull over, whether for a breakdown or to yield to emergency vehicles.
+1. There is insufficient room in the round-a-bouts and on the interconnecting roadway berms for vehicles to pull over, whether for a breakdown or to yield to emergency vehicles.

 2. The inner concrete "run over area" for tractor trailers has no visual contrast with the existing road surface, confusing drivers and causing them to drive straight ahead and not in a circular motion.